Marketcircle/AXElements/docs/KeyboardEvents.markdown

 ===============

-In some cases you cannot, or do not want to,  set the value of a field directly by assigning to it's value attribute.
+In some cases you cannot, or do not want to,  set the value of a field directly by assigning to the accessibility object's value attribute.
 In these cases you can post keyboard events to an application object.

 Keyboard events must be posted to an application object.

+Key codes are independant of the layout in the sense that they are absolute key positions on the keyboard and that different layouts will fuck things up differently.

 Escape Sequences
 ----------------